CSUMB-CST495-Group-1/CookieMeUp/README.md

 - [x] User sees app icon in home screen and styled launch screen
 - [x] User can login and logout of app
+- [x] User can create a new account
 - [x] User can have a personal profile account
 - [x] Implement a map api
-- [ ] User can view cookie vendor locations on map
+- [x] User can view cookie vendor locations on map
+- [x] User can add a new cookie location on map

+The following **stretch** features are implemented:

+- [ ] Users can view a list view of all cookie vendor locations
 - [ ] User can click on location to get more information
-- [ ] User can "Pull to refresh" the locations on map
+- [ ] User does not have to login with each app usage
+- [x] User can add a photo of cookie location as proof
 - [ ] User sees a loading state while waiting for the the locations to load

-The following **stretch** features are implemented:

-- [ ] Users can input cookie vendor locations on a map
-- [ ] Enable a chat feature for cookie connoisseurs
-- [ ] Forum for users to share their Girl Scout Cookie recipes (e.g. Thin Mint milkshake)
-- [ ] Users can view a list view of all cookie vendor locations
-- [ ] Cookie vendor locations in list view will  be displayed from nearest to furthest

 ## Wireframe